Soft-CPS-Research-Group/energAIze_inference/README.md

      `/data/identity_bundle/artifact_manifest.json`).
    - `baseUrl` → URL of the running service.
-3. Execute the numbered requests in order: `01 - Health Check` through `07 - Admin Unload`.
+3. Execute the numbered requests in order: `01 - Health Check` through `15 - Admin Unload (ONNX)`.

-The collection walks through loading the rule-based sample, exercising inference/reward, validating feature aliases, unloading, then repeating the flow with the generated identity ONNX bundle.
+The collection walks through loading the rule-based sample, exercising inference/reward, validating feature aliases with nested payload flattening, unloading, then repeating the flow with the generated identity ONNX bundle.

 ### Docker Compose